milonite/seraph-id-sdk/DID.md

 ```

 ### Service Endpoint
 Given the versatile nature of NEO Seraph ID for public, on-chain identity, endpoint to interact with the identity itself is represented by a smart contract.
-For off-chain, discrete identity, using SBIS as identity cloud manager, a specific endpoint is provided.
+For off-chain, discrete identity, using identity cloud manager, a specific endpoint is provided.

 ```json
   "service": [{